 Ihop Blueberry Cannoli Pancakes Ingredients

 For this recipe I am using my IHOP Buttermilk pancakes, I think these are a wonderful fluffy pancake that you will find easy to make.
-For the Blueberry topping I am using a can of pie filling so it will closely mimic what the IHOP does.
-For the ricotta topping I am going to suggest that you go with the whole milk ricotta.
+For the Blueberry topping, I am using a can of pie filling so it will closely mimic what the IHOP does.
+For the ricotta topping, I am going to suggest that you go with the whole milk ricotta.
 I think the whole milk ricotta holds up better in case you can’t eat this all at once.
-I also suggest to use super fine sugar if you have it on hand.
-Super fine sugar dissolves better than regular sugar, and it has more structure than powdered sugar.
-This is a tip I got from Chef Dennis, and it is one I have love ever since he told me about it.
+I also suggest using superfine sugar if you have it on hand.
+Superfine sugar dissolves better than regular sugar, and it has more structure than powdered sugar.
+This is a tip I got from Chef Dennis, and it is one I have loved ever since he told me about it.

 If you don’t want to serve the whole recipe at once, do not add the blueberries and the ricotta topping until you are ready to serve them.
 These are so tasty you may even want to make a double batch.

 More IHOP CopyKat Recipes

 You can enjoy these Blueberry Cannoli Pancakes at home.

 - 2 1/2 teaspoons sugar